I want to talk to you about how to generate more demand for your services – demand from the right people.

 Give yourself 30 seconds to list your answer before reading on.
 Seriously, do it, it will be helpful.

 Harvard Professor, Theodore Levitt has the most succinct way of framing this….
 “People don’t want a quarter-inch drill bit; they want a quarter-inch hole.”

 People don’t buy your 'how'.
 Even though it’s really important to you, you're proud of it, and the processes, steps and systems are fantastic, I'm sure.
 The reality is; most people don’t care.

 They want the problem-solving benefit.

 Apple didn’t have the world’s first mp3 player, but their value proposition for the iPad took an mp3 player and set it on course to be the company you know of today.
 They didn’t get bogged down talking about all the engineering brilliance.
 They focussed on the benefits; 1,000 songs in your pocket.

-Your messaging should be about the benefits.
+Your marketing messaging should be about the benefits.
 Let me give you a couple of examples.
 Personal trainers are really selling self-confidence, lawn mowing companies are selling family-time and insurance companies are selling peace-of-mind.

 So, before I take you through the model I promised we'd cover, look at your answer.
 Is this the best description of what you really sell?

 With that in mind, earlier I said we help our clients to define and live their value proposition.
 Living it is a crucial part.
 Let me explain what I mean.